QuintRooms/static-assets/ares/README.md

 ### **About**
 The Ares codebase uses EsLint and Prettier to give our code a uniform style.
 Both Eslint and Prettier are set to run/format on a git hook.
 This means that when you attempt to commit code, if there are significant issues, it won't allow it.
 If issues exist that Prettier can handle, it will fix them for you.
 To view the code for the on commit hook, look in `package.json` of Static Assets.

+For more documentation on the pre-commit hook, see [this](https://docs.google.com/document/d/1Z1bUbdvngcxNKbKeHSnOwxBAZGHN5cDAhHasgotjyTk/edit?usp=sharing) SOP.

 ```
 "husky": {
         "hooks": {